The ultimate guide to Cuba's cayos

 The drive out across the causeway from Caibarién on the mainland is spectacular but once you arrive it's not be all hotels and swim-up bars.
 There is an array of water-based activities including several different cruises, and one of the best locales in the Caribbean for spying flamingos at Playa las Salinas.
 Some of the restaurants here are incredible by Cuban standards, too.

 Get there via a drive from the town of Caibarién or plane from Havana.
-You can also enjoy a break in Cayo Santa Maria with Thomson, which recently launched holiday deals direct from Manchester.
+You can also enjoy a break in Cayo Santa Maria with TUI, which recently launched holiday deals direct from Manchester.

 4. Cayo Largo del Sur